A powerful tool for rewriting hosts! "Hosts File Manager"

 summary

-and editing the hosts file every time can be time-consuming.
+Editing the hosts file every time in such situations is time-consuming.

-Using these handy tools will help you work a little more efficiently, so
+Using these handy tools should help you work a little more efficiently, so

 Hosts File Manager